Our privacy officer is – Practice Manager.

 The practice takes steps to ensure that the health information we collect is accurate, up to date and complete.
 These steps include maintaining and updating personal and health information when you attend the practice or you advise us that your personal information has changed.

-The practice keeps a hybrid of both and takes reasonable steps to protect those records against loss, unauthorised access, use, modification or disclosure, or other misuse.
+The practice keeps both hard-copy and electronic records and takes reasonable steps to protect records against loss, unauthorized access, use, modification or disclosure, or other misuse.

-The practice ensures that hard-copy records are kept in locked files and there are security processes in place regarding computer access.
-The practice has taken steps to ensure that electronic data is backed-up.
+We protect them by ensuring hard-copy records are kept in locked files and there are security processes in place regarding computer access.
+The practice has taken steps to ensure electronic data is backed-up daily.